DjangoGirls/tutorial/python_introduction/README.md

     ...
     It works!

-All you need is one space or `TAB` after `...`.
+All you need is one space after `...`.
 To avoid chaos, most Python programmers use four spaces for each level of indentation.

 Everything that is indented after the `if` statement will be executed if the condition is met.
 See: